teesar/2420_1/guide.md

 disable_root: true
 ```

-4. Delete the "***" after name: and then type a username you'll use to access the droplet.
+4. Delete the **"replacethis"** after name: and then type a username you'll use to access the droplet.

-5. Delete the "***" after the dash below ssh-authorized-keys: and then copy and paste the text contained in your public SSH key one_key.pub that you created on Step 1.
+5. Delete the **"replacethis"** after the dash below ssh-authorized-keys: and then copy and paste the text contained in your public SSH key one_key.pub that you created on Step 1.

-6. Hit the escape key.
+6. Hit the **escape key**.

-7. Type ":wq" and press enter.
+7. Type **":wq"** and press **enter**.
 This will write and save the file then quit nvim.

 ## Step 10: Create New Droplet